-By definition Reactive Responses occur when a behaviour has already happened.
-It is during these times when well-planned Reactive Strategies play an important role.
-Reactive Strategies are designed to ensure that the responses to episodes of challenging behaviour are non-pain based, consistent, safe, least intrusive, short in duration and always a last resort.
-Orbis Education and Care and Priority Childcare endeavours to focus on reducing the need or likelihood of behaviour occurring in the first place, thus rendering the need for reactive strategies less necessary.
+By definition reactive responses occur when a behaviour has already happened.
+It is during these times when well-planned reactive strategies play an important role.
+Reactive Strategies are designed to ensure that the responses to episodes of behaviours of concern are non-pain based, consistent, safe, least intrusive, least restrictive, short in duration and always a last resort.
+Orbis Education and Care and Priority Childcare endeavours to focus on reducing the need or likelihood of behaviours of concern occurring in the first place, thus rendering the need for reactive strategies less necessary.